jimburton/haskell-webservice/README.md

     [{"date":"2017-01-01","temperature":-23.164497}]

-If no data exists for the date in question, the response code will be 404 and the body will consist of an empty JSON object.
+If no data exists for the date in question, the response code will be 404 and the body will consist of an empty JSON array.

 We can also make `PUT` requests to insert or update a date/temperature pair in the database.
 In this case the URL needs to include the temperature, e.g.